TattlingJam4231/custom-poison-dots/README.md

 # custom-poison-dots

 Mod for Payday 2 that adds more options for poison dot behaviors.
-Intended to be used as a dependency for other mods.
+This mod does nothing on its own as it is meant ot be used as a dependecy for other mods.

 Vanilla dot variables: